Kmoondar/CGPA/README.md

 # CGPA
-CGPA is a calculator, that calculates cumulative grade point average of a student
+This program calculates cumulative grade point avarage of a student based on his grades and number of credits